Tools for Academic Writing

 If you are writing about research involving code and visualizations, code notebooks are a great option.
 These systems integrate Markdown (or other lightweight markup language) with code blocks to create documents with live or rendered code.
 However, they are situated in ecosystems that require language specific skills, and can result in “dependency hell” if not correctly packaged, which are issues for sharing and sustainability.

-(Lightweight) Markup languages
+Lightweight Markup languages

 Lightweight markup languages seek to be easy to write and read, while providing expressive semantic markup that can be used to transform the marked up content into different formats.
+Some popular examples (other than Markdown) include:

 Opportunities: